-At the request of the Board, the Audit and Risk Committee considered whether the 2024 Annual Report was fair, balanced and understandable and whether it provided the necessary information for shareholders to assess the Company's performance, business model and strategy.
-The Audit and Risk Committee is satisfied that the Annual Report is fair, balanced and understandable.
-The Audit and Risk Committee reached this conclusion based on a detailed review of the financial statements and subsequent discussion on whether these are fair, balanced and understandable by all members of the Committee.
+At the request of the Board, the Audit and Risk Committee considered whether the 2025 Annual Report was fair, balanced and understandable and whether it provided the necessary information for shareholders to assess the Company's performance, business model and strategy.
+Following a detailed review of the financial statements and subsequent discussion, the Committee concluded that the accounts were fair, balanced, and understandable.